GOTODOCO/.github/profile/README.md

 # Welcome to GOTODOCO

-Your GOTO for exceptional and continuous DOCO creation, transformation and validated single-source content, concepts, and tools.
+Your GOTO for exceptional DOCO transformation and continuous, single-source content concepts and methods.
+We are pioneering a global initiative to transform the way content is planned, created, managed and consumed.

 Meet the GOTODOCO sSoT, and our global initiative to create a central and single Source of Truth [G2DsSoT] for popular and re-usable content.